rjrodger/gubu/README.md

 * Schemas are WYSIWYG - you define a schema with a template matching your object structure;
 * The most useful cases are the easiest to specify (e.g. optional defaults are just literal values);
-* The implementation is iterative (just a loop over all properties, no matter how deep) not recursive, so it's nice and fast and can handle any size of data and schema.
+* The implementation is iterative (a depth-first loop over the property tree) not recursive, so it's nice and fast and can handle any size of data and schema.

 Why write yet another validator?
 I've used `Joi` for a long time, but